thayton/thayton.github.io/_posts/2014-11-28-form-handling-with-mechanize-and-beautifulsoup.md

 {% endhighlight %}

-Fix the situation by running the HTML for the page through BeautifulSoup before attempting to select the form with mechanize:
+Fix the situation by running the HTML for the page through BeautifulSoup before selecting the form with mechanize:

 {% highlight python %}
 import mechanize